ZuInnoTe/spark-hadoopcryptoledger-ds/README.md

   * "maxblockSize" is mapped to "hadoopcryptoledger.ethereumlockinputformat.maxblocksize"
   * "useDirectBuffer" is mapped to "hadoopcryptoledeger.ethereumblockinputformat.usedirectbuffer"
   * "enrich" in case of true it additional data is calculated for transactions: sendAddress and hash.
 Default: false.
 Note: you must include the bouncycastle dependency to use this.
+  * "chainId" this is needed if you enrich to correctly calculate the SendAddress.
+Examples are 1 Frontier (Mainnet), 2 Morden, 3 Ropsten, but other chainIds exist for Altcoins based on Ethereum.
+Default 1.

 # Setup
 ```